nl263/A03/README.md

 - Congratulations, your file is now on GitHub.

 ## Glossary of Important Words to Know Before Using GitHub
-- **Branch**: A branch is a parallel version of a repository.
-It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the "live" version.
-When you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes.
-- **Clone**:A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
-When you make a clone, you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
-The repository you cloned is still connected to the remote version so that you can push your local changes to the remote to keep them synced when you're online.

-- **Commit**:A commit, or "revision", is an individual change to a file (or set of files).
-When you make a commit to save your work, Git creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of the specific changes committed along with who made them and when.
-Commits usually contain a commit message which is a brief description of what changes were made.
+- **Branch**: A separate version of your main repository that lives in the same area.
+You can make changes to the branch without tampering your main repository, and merge the two if you are content with the results.

+- **Clone**: An offline copy of your main repository that's stored on your system's harddrive instead of a website's server.
+Having a copy of the repository allows you to use an IDE or development tools that you want, while still be able to push this version back to your GitHub.

+- **Commit**: A change to a file on your repository that's recorded and can be viewed publicly or privately.
+Can be seen as a sort of change-log.

-- **Fetch**: When you use git fetch, you're adding changes from the remote repository to your local working branch without committing them.
-Unlike git pull, fetching allows you to review changes before committing them to your local branch.
+- **Fetch**: To add changes from one repository to another without fully changing them.
+Before you do commit, fetching allows you to check the changes first.

-- **GIT**:Git is an open source program for tracking changes in text files.
-It was written by the author of the Linux operating system, and is the core technology that GitHub, the social and user interface, is built on top of.

-- **Github**:GitHub provide a service to an entire organization and use their own identity when performing their function.
-They can be installed directly on organizations and user accounts and granted access to specific repositories.
-They come with granular permissions and built-in webhooks.

-- **Merge**: Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
-This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
-A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.

-- **Merge Conflict**: A difference that occurs between merged branches.
-Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
-The merge conflict must be resolved before you can merge the branches.
+- **GIT**: An open source program that allows to track changes made to a program that you're working on.
+Necessary to have if you want to connect Webstorm or other IDE's directly to GitHub to push your project from the workstation of your choice.

+- **Github**: A hub and service where you can upload your various coding projects as files known as repositories.
+This service is open for singular users or entire organizations.

+- **Merge**: To take one form of a branch and merges it with another one, as long as they are all in the same repository.

+- **Merge Conflict**: When an error happens on one of the merged branches.
+An error could include a line of code not functioning properly which causes the entire branch to fail, or if one of the merged branches are deleted.

-- **Push**: To push means to send your committed changes to a remote repository on GitHub.com.
-For instance, if you change something locally, you can push those changes so that others may access them.
+- **Push**: To send your offline/local work to the online repository for either public or private access on the Git server.
+The server does not check before you push items.

-- **Pull**: Pull refers to when you are fetching in changes and merging them.
-For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.
-See also fetch.
+- **Pull**: To download a revised revision of a branch from the server to merge it with your local copy on your system.
+Comes incredibly handy when developing as a team.

 - **Remote**: This is the version of a repository or branch that is hosted on a server, most likely GitHub.com.
 Remote versions can be connected to local clones so that changes can be synced.

-- **Repository**: A repository is the most basic element of GitHub.
-They're easiest to imagine as a project's folder.
-A repository contains all of the project files (including documentation), and stores each file's revision history.
-Repositories can have multiple collaborators and can be either public or private.
+A version of the repository or branch that is hosted on the GitHub server (or any other server).
+Can either be edited from the server remotely, or downloaded to your system and edited locally.

+- **Repository**: Basic file storage of all your branches, files, and other documentation related to your project.
+Repositories are located on the GitHub server and can be accessed by all people publicly or be kept as a private project.

 ## Resources Used:
 - https://docs.github.com/en/github/getting-started-with-github/github-glossary#clone